jsapp352/academic-kickstart/content/project/firmware/index.md

 slides: ""
 ---
 - Firmware for the STM32H743 microcontroller was written in C.
-- The STM32CubeMX tool was used to generate the source code project, including header files and source code for peripheral initialization and pin assignment.
+- The microcontroller acts as an interface between the software-based training algorithm and the neural network hardware, mediating the exchange of weight values, input data, and neuron outputs between the two entities.

 Design Lead: [Justin]({{< ref "justin" >}})